roso-lab/roso-lab.github.io/_pages/index.md

         <div class = "column">
             <div class = "ali">
             <!--Col1 content--->
-                <h1>Societal Heterogenous Multi-Robot System Research Group</h1>
+                <h1 class = "is-h1">Societal Heterogenous Multi-Robot System Research Group</h1>
-                <h2>@ Shenzhen China</h2>
+                <h1 class = "is-h1">@ Shenzhen China</h1>
             </div>
         </div>
         <div class = "column">
             <div class = "ali2">
                 <!--Col12 content--->
-                <p>The Societal Heterogenous Multi-Robot System Research Group is a cutting-edge research organization dedicated to exploring and advancing the application of multi-robot systems in diverse social environments.
+                <p class = "is-p">The Societal Heterogenous Multi-Robot System Research Group is a cutting-edge research organization dedicated to exploring and advancing the application of multi-robot systems in diverse social environments.
 Our organizational vision is to be a leading global center for robotics research and innovation, advancing robotics through collaboration across disciplines and deep societal insights so that it can better serve human society and meet the needs of diverse cultural, economic and environmental contexts.
                 </p>
             </div>
         </div>